VEID Manager

 Use this approach to seed a sandbox for the next round of development or for your initial “go live” deployment from sandbox to empty production org.

-This diagram shows how the AppOps Release VEID manager controls inserts and updates in three successive deployments between a development sandbox and an empty production org.
-During deployment, the AppOps Release VEID manager captures source and destination record IDs, and creates associations between source and destination record IDs in the AppOps Release VEID manager database.
+This diagram shows how the Release VEID manager controls inserts and updates in three successive deployments between a development sandbox and an empty production org.
+During deployment, the Release VEID manager captures source and destination record IDs, and creates associations between source and destination record IDs in the Release VEID manager database.

 Deployment Using VEID

-1. In pass one, AppOps Release inserts records from Org Dev X to an empty Org Prod Y using Virtual External ID from the Record Matching Method picklist.
+1. In pass one, Release inserts records from Org Dev X to an empty Org Prod Y using Virtual External ID from the Record Matching Method picklist.

-2. In pass two, AppOps Release updates the existing Org Prod Y records and inserts new data records into Org Prod Y.
+2. In pass two, Release updates the existing Org Prod Y records and inserts new data records into Org Prod Y.

-3. Pass three depicts AppOps Release bringing the sandbox back into alignment at the start of the next development cycle.
-In pass three, AppOps Release updates the existing Org Dev X records and inserts the new data records into Org Dev X.
+3. Pass three depicts Release bringing the sandbox back into alignment at the start of the next development cycle.
+In pass three, Release updates the existing Org Dev X records and inserts the new data records into Org Dev X.

 VEID Setup During A Development Cycle